iotgyaan/ESP8266_PIRSensor_using_MQTT/README.md

-# PIR_Sensor_LED_MQTT
+# ESP8266_PIRSensor_using_MQTT
-Led ON and OFF using PIR Sensor with MQTT using ESP8266.
+Led ON and OFF using PIR Sensor with MQTT using ESP8266 board.

 -------> Install Nodejs and Node-red <--------